GSA/search-gov-website/indexing/redesign.md

 * [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en).
 * Resources:
   *[How to move your content to a new location](http://googlewebmastercentral.blogspot.com/2012/04/how-to-move-your-content-to-new.html)*, Google Webmaster Central Blog.
-  * In Bing, use the [Site Move tool](https://www.bing.com/webmaster/help/how-to-use-the-site-move-tool-bb8f5112).
+  * In Bing, submit your new [Sitemaps ](https://www.bing.com/webmasters/help/sitemaps-3b5cf6ed) together with the [Content Removal tool](https://www.bing.com/webmasters/help/bing-content-removal-tool-cb6c294d).

 If you've undergone a redesign, followed these steps, and your site search results are not what you'd expect, [send us an email](mailto:search@support.digitalgov.gov).